 Glenn Thompson "Country Songs I Love To Sing" (Big T Records, 196-?)
 (LP)

 (Produced by Walt Copeland)

 A farm kid from rural North Carolina, like many country musicians Glenn Thompson traveled around and had a lot of gigs in his youth...
 Before serving in WWII, Thompson was working down in Florida, and after he demobilized, he found a radio gig in his home state before founding a hillbilly radio show called the "Virginia Barn Dance," in 1949, leading a regional band through the 1950s.
 He retired from the music business for several years, but by the time he cut this (mid-'60s?) album, Thompson was back on the air, hosting a daily radio show on WBBB, in Burlington, NC.
 His backing band for these sessions included Don Causey (bass), Jackie Dee (rhythm guitar), Marvin Hudson (steel), Dicky Robertson (drums) and Jimmy Saunders (lead guitar).
-Thompson also released numerous singles on a bunch of mega-indie labels, though I'm not sure if he recorded any other full LPs.
+Thompson also released numerous singles on a bunch of mega-indie labels, and worked with old-school country stars such as the Louvin Brothers and Charlie Monroe.

 Ronnie Thompson "Macon's Mayor Ronnie Thompson: Here I Am" (Starday Records) (LP)